mui/material-ui/docs/src/pages/company/careers/careers.md

 #### [Technical Product Manager](/company/technical-product-manager/)

 You will define and maintain the product roadmap for the advanced components, identify opportunities, define specs, and work with engineers to execute on the features.
-Experience as an engineer is essential for this role.
-You might need to work part-time developing too in the beginning.
+Experience as an engineer is essential for this role, as you will also contribute to development work in the beginning.

 #### [Product Manager](/company/product-manager/)

-You will initiate the product exploration of a bold new product vertical.
+You will initiate the exploration of a bold new product vertical.
-We are looking for an experienced and ambitious product manager that is ready to work in an entrepreneurial environment.
+We are looking for an experienced and ambitious product manager who is ready to work in an entrepreneurial environment.
 You are a [manager of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), you are curious, enjoy taking risks, and learning.

 #### [Developer Advocate](/company/developer-advocate/)